Do you ever have a gut feeling that ends up being right on point?

 This helps them relate to other people, even if they have opposing opinions about something.

 This acceptance of other people helps serve the world because it spreads a basic level of respect and kindness around that the world desperately needs.

 The introverted intuitive personality traits are also effective tools when dealing with contradictory evidence.
 To others, two contradictory claims are not able to simultaneously coexist.
 One of them must be declared false.

 However, introverted intuitives are able to use their innate creativity to reconcile opposites and transcending mysteries.

 This personality type has a strong visual element to it, meaning that these people often think in images instead of words.
 They are dreamers and seers who are often admired for their insights.

 The visual components of Ni make these individuals extremely sensitive to beauty, whether it’s aesthetic, metaphorical, linguistic, or any other kind of beauty.

 Because of this, the world has been offered artists, philosophers, and prophets that have created spectacular work for others to enjoy.
 They are often the catalyst for incredible works of creativity.

-9. They can incorporate many people's ideas into a bigger picture.
+9. You incorporate many people's ideas into a bigger picture.